casework/ontology.caseontology.org/CONTRIBUTE.md

 $ sudo service casedocs status
 ```

-Assuming that the casedocs service starts successfully, you can proceed to move the nginx configuration file to the `sites-enabled` directory and remove the default file:
+Assuming that the casedocs service starts successfully, you can proceed to copy the nginx configuration file to the `sites-enabled` directory and remove the default file.  *Note:* Again, if this deployment expects to adapt the nginx configuration file, e.g. to change the server name, it should be copied instead of soft-linked as documented.

 ```bash
 $ cd /etc/nginx/sites-enabled